Translated by Hilary Keyes

 Although we have said that they do not have enclosures, this is not entirely accurate: there are means in place to prevent others of seeing inside the rotemburo, so there is nothing to worry about when it comes to privacy.
-And if you are concerned about appearing nude in front of others, there are open-air baths where you can reserve your own private usage time, or hotels and inns with en-suite rotemburo.
+If you are concerned about being nude in front of others, there are open-air baths you can reserve for your own private use, a well as hotels and inns with en-suite rotemburo.
 Please search for these types if you are so inclined.

 The Charms of Rotemburo

 One of the greatest charms of an open-air bath is the sense of freedom it gives.
 Particularly enjoyable are those in hot spring towns where you can enjoy an outdoor bath while surrounded by gorgeous natural scenery; feeling the wind blowing around you as you sit immersed in the waters is an excellent way to relax.

 There are some facing the ocean, ones you can enjoy under the stars, ones where you can hear rivers burbling by and songbirds singing - you can find various rotemburo that will allow you to truly enjoy Japan's natural scenery.
 Being able to soak in a hot bath surrounded by nature is sure to not only relax you but help you to recharge your energy.